linux-integrity/ima-doc/ima-concepts.rst

 IMA-Appraisal
 ===================================

-IMA Appraisal occurs only for file data.
+IMA Appraisal verifies and enforces file integrity.
 IMA generates a hash over the file, and validates it against meta-data to determine whether the file has been tampered with.
 File contents (not meta-data) appraisal comes in two forms:

 * :ref:`hash`
 * :ref:`signature`